jaspector

 Zoning compliance permit for properties in Georgetown Lake Zoning District; floodplain permit for properties within floodplain; septic permit from Tri-County Sanitarian; state building permit may be required for commercial or multi-family structures; electrical/plumbing permits from State of Montana

+Not all construction work requires a permit in unincorporated Granite County, MT.
 The following work is generally exempt: Farm and ranch buildings (state level); Private storage buildings used for owner's own use (state level); Residential buildings with fewer than five dwelling units not serving transient guests (state level); Sheds: Up to 200 square feet, max 12 feet high, respecting setbacks (state level; not for habitable purposes or vehicle parking); Additions to existing residential buildings: Non-habitable space (covered entries, decks, lean-tos) (state level); Owner-performed plumbing in residential property (sanitary and potable water piping only) (state level).
+When in doubt, confirm with the local building department before starting work.